d3fc/d3fc/packages/d3fc-chart/README.md

 ### General API

 d3fc provides a number of components / building blocks that make it easier to build bespoke d3 charts, using SVG and canvas.
-If you just need a simple cartesian chart, this package is a good starting point, providing a simple component that is itself built using components from the other d3fc packages ([d3fc-element](https://github.com/d3fc/d3fc-element), [d3fc-data-join](https://github.com/d3fc/d3fc-data-join), [d3fc-axis](https://github.com/d3fc/d3fc-axis), [d3fc-series](https://github.com/d3fc/d3fc-series), etc ...).
+If you just need a simple Cartesian chart, this package is a good starting point, providing a simple component that is itself built using components from the other d3fc packages ([d3fc-element](https://github.com/d3fc/d3fc-element), [d3fc-data-join](https://github.com/d3fc/d3fc-data-join), [d3fc-axis](https://github.com/d3fc/d3fc-axis), [d3fc-series](https://github.com/d3fc/d3fc-series), etc ...).

 Given the following div: